wikk-chy/Spatialspots/README.md

 # Usage Example

-This document explains how to use three functions to calculate kernel density estimation (KDE), Moran's I statistic, and Wasserstein distance.
+This document explains how to use three functions to calculate kernel density estimation (KDE), Moran's I statistic, Correlation, Wasserstein distance.

-## Moran's I
-Calculate Moran's I for gene or cell distribution.

-## Wasserstein metric
-Calculate the distribution distance between spots using the Wasserstein metric.

-## Correlation

 ## Function Imports